Visual Prompting for Conversational AI

 (B) Explanatory:

-Clarify context in conversations (e.g. ‘Here is a hole in the fabric, as I mentioned.’ to help someone interpret an image)
+Clarify context in conversations (e.g. ‘Here is a hole in the fabric, as I mentioned.’ to help someone interpret an image) or just to clarify context without text

 (C) Expressive: